 Denny’s Grass-fed Beef is owned by John and Chris Denny and operated by the Denny family.
 John has lived on this farm his whole life.
 He is a 5th generation farmer on the farm in Pekin, Indiana.
 He learned to drive a tractor and care for livestock at a very young age.
 As a child and young man, John was a part of the family’s dairy cattle operation.
 After the dairy cows were sold in the early 1990s, John transitioned into raising beef cows.
 He has been raising grass-fed/finished beef for a little over 14 years.
 He is also the pastor at South Liberty Church in Palmyra, Indiana.
 John and Chris have been married for 39 years.
-Chris works at Tele-media Solutions in Pekin, Indiana as a customer service representative.
+Chris works for Tele-media Solutions in Pekin, Indiana.
 She is also very involved in the work on the farm.
 They have two daughters, Hannah and Heather.
 Both daughters and their families enjoy helping out on the farm.
 John and Chris have seven granddaughters who love to follow their Grandpa around on the farm and help whenever they can.

 Denny’s Grass-fed beef is located in the beautiful hills of southern Indiana just outside the small town of Pekin.
 We are located approximately 30 miles northwest of Louisville, Kentucky.
 The Denny family owns 80 acres and rents an additional 220 of neighboring farm land.